38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-Tursu Suyu is a kind of juice, and no not the kind of juice you are accustomed to.
-Tursu, one of the famous Turkish foods, is a variety of fresh pickle juices – eggplant, zucchini, garlic, grape leaves, and more.
-While Tursu is often served as appetizers, Tursu Suyu, flavored pickle juice, is served as a refreshment, especially in summer season.
+Tursu Suyu is a kind of juice, and no, it’s not the kind you are accustomed to.
+Tursu, one of the famous Turkish foods, is a variety of fresh pickle juices—eggplant, zucchini, garlic, grape leaves, and more.
+While Tursu is often served as an appetizer, Tursu Suyu, flavoured pickle juice, is served as a refreshment, especially in the summer season.
+Not to forget that is among the famous street food in Istanbul

 33. Kahvalti: Turkish Breakfast